SniperThrilla/discord-python/README.md

 # For the /help command, the callback function is called help, but can be called anything.
 # Instead of registering the commands with the registerApplicationCommand() function, you can use a decorator as follows.
 @client.AppCommand(name="help", description="description", parameters = [dp.ApplicationCommandOption(dp.ApplicationCommandType.STRING, "name", "description", required=True)])
-def help(client : dp.Client, interaction : dp.Interaction):
+async def help(client : dp.Client, interaction : dp.Interaction):

     # Respond with a message saying, "Hello, World!"
     response = dp.InteractionResponseText(interaction=interaction, text="Hello, world!", ephemeral=True)